dotnet/arcade/cmake-scenarios.md

  3. I attempted to build the repository using the build command (build.cmd)

 ### Outcome #1 Build fails
-**Current**: Build fails saying CMake, which is a prerequisite is missing on the VM.
-Though the error message provides an URL from where CMake can be downloaded from, it does not list a specific version or a range of supported versions.
+**Current**: Build fails saying CMake, which is a prerequisite, is missing on the VM.
+Though the error message provides an URL from where CMake can be downloaded, it does not list a specific version or a range of supported versions.
 I am not certain on what version to download.

 **Desired**:
 Error message informs me the specific version of CMake to download, and the suggested source to download it from.
 I have two options from here: